Call or Text us at (575)532-5900 info@sponm.org

 This reduces the risk of SIDS and choking.

-No sleep positioners or wedges — these products are not safe and not approved by the FDA or AAP.
+Do not use sleep positioners or wedges as these products are not safe and not approved by the FDA or AAP.

 Supine Vs Prone Position